-Figure 4-1 CSS Files in the ADF Mobile Project
+Figure 4-1 CSS Files in the ADF Mobile Browser Client Project

-4.2.6 What Happens at Runtime
+4.2.4 What Happens at Runtime

-The EL expressions defined within <skin-family> enable the retrieval of the skin appropriate to the browser type.
+The EL expressions defined within <skin-family> returns the skin family type of the browser.

 4.3 Example iPhone Components

 CSS 3.0 features enables a Web application to have the same look and feel as a native iPhone application.
 By creating a new skin in Trinidad for iPhone, you can include iPhone-specific components.
 Examples of these components include: